 The biggest changes though were due to the use of Scapa Flow as the northern base of the fleet during both world wars.

-The second world war though was the time of greatest change on the island.
-After the sinking of The Royal Oak by the U47 in October 1939, Churchill ordered the permanent closure of the eastern entrances to Scapa Flow.
+The Second World War was the time of greatest change on the island.
+After the sinking of the Royal Oak by the U47 in October 1939, Churchill ordered the permanent closure of the eastern entrances to Scapa Flow.

-Number Three barrier was to be built across Weddel Sound and Number Four across Water Sound.
+No 3 Barrier was to be built across Weddel Sound and No 4 across Water Sound.

 Quarries and blockyards were constructed at both ends of the island and railways were built to transport the rock and the blocks to the cranes.
 An electricity generating station was built, a reservoir was constructed on the links and water was pumped from Ecna Loch.